Solaa08/react-quotes/README.md

 Single page using React and an API to generate random quotes

-saving quotes and refreshing these
+saving quotes and refreshing these, (maybe using cookies)